yasp/yasp/doc/assembler.md

 * Parser
 * Generator

 The assembler is managing all the passes and holding information necassary for the editor, debugger and assembler itself.
-Additionally if features some helper functions for iterating over the token array (`yasp.TokenIterator') and other util functions (`yasp.Assembler.prototype.riseSyntaxError`).
+Additionally if features some helper functions for iterating over the token array (`yasp.TokenIterator`) and other util functions (`yasp.Assembler.prototype.riseSyntaxError`).

 The function `yasp.Assembler.prototype.assemble` is responsible for all the assembling.
 The function is returning the following data structure if assembling was successful:
 ```